maxlucuta/semi-static-conditions/README.md

 ## Acknowledgements

 Thank you to Erez Shermer, Founder, CTO \& MM at qSpark for proposing and formulating the project.
-Also a big thank you to Dr Paul Bilokon and the engineers at qSpark for the guidance and feedback throughout the project.
+Also a big thank you to Dr Paul Bilokon, Jonathan Keinan, Lior Keren, Nataly Rasovsky, Nimrod Sapir, Michael Stevenson, and other colleagues at qSpark for the supervision and constructive suggestions throughout the project.